How Laws Are Made

 bill is sent back to both houses for their final approval.
 Once

-approved, the bill is printed by the Government Printing Office (GPO) in
+approved, the bill is printed by the Government Publishing Office (GPO) in

 a process called enrolling.